remerjohnson/remerjohnson.github.io/curriculum_vitae.md

 # Technical Skills and Expertise

-+ Expertise in multiple metadata standards and frameworks, including MODS, MADS, METS, RDF (and serializations), EAD, schema.org, as well as knowledge of application profiles
++ Expertise in multiple metadata standards and frameworks, including MODS, MADS, METS, RDF (and serializations), EAD, [schema.org](https://schema.org/), as well as application profiles
-+ Experience creating metadata standards, ontologies, application profiles, and data modeling
++ Experience creating and developing metadata standards, ontologies, application profiles, and data modeling
++ Expertise in data analysis to support stakeholders' and business needs (Python, R, SQL, Tableau and data visualization in Python and R)
++ Capable of teaching beginner courses in data science and data analytics software (e.g. beginner Python, data cleaning, git, SQL)
-+ Knowledge of linked data theories and methods, especially as it relates to library data
++ Knowledge of linked data theories and methods, especially as it relates to library data and ontologies
-+ Data cleaning and metadata enrichment expertise
++ Data cleaning and metadata enrichment expertise, especially adding linked data
-+ Data transformation and enhancement through OpenRefine, APIs (parsing JSON), SPARQL queries, and XSL-T
++ Data transformation and enhancement through OpenRefine, APIs (parsing JSON), SPARQL and SQL queries, and XSL-T
-+ Basic scripting and regular expression knowledge (Python, shell)
++ Intermediate scripting and regular expression knowledge (Python, R, shell)
 + Creating static web pages for documentation via GitHub Pages and ReadTheDocs, harnessing Jekyll, Markdown, GitHub, etc. for rapid and iterative deployment
 + File management and version control software (git and GitHub), especially as it relates to data management and collaboration
-+ Basic LAMP (also Nginx) server administration, with PHP and shell scripting knowledge relevant to security and automation
++ Basic LAMP (also Nginx) server administration
 + Experience in the Fedora/Islandora/Drupal stack as well as the Fedora/Samvera/Blacklight stack; involved in the Samvera and Hyrax communities
 + Archival-quality digitization, scanning, and description experience
-+ Novice database administration experience (MySQL, SQL Server)
++ Basic database administration experience (MySQL, SQL Server, Postgresql)
-+ Comfortable with software testing in support of rapid deployment and agile/iterative design methods as well as management software (JIRA, Redmine)
++ Comfortable with software testing in support of rapid deployment and agile/iterative design methods as well as ticketing software (JIRA, Redmine)
 + Experience with many Linux (esp.
 Ubuntu) flavors, comfortable with virtual machines and environments (VirtualBox, Vagrant, Docker, Anaconda)